radharashmitha/Ddos_attack_detection/README.md

-# An Adaptive Machine Learning Framework for DDoS Attack Detection and Mitigation
+# An Adaptive Machine Learning Framework for DDoS Attack Detection

-This project demonstrates the use of machine learning techniques to detect and mitigate Distributed Denial of Service (DDoS) attacks.
-By analyzing network traffic data, the system identifies malicious activities and implements mitigation strategies through routing table updates.
+This project demonstrates the use of machine learning techniques to detect Distributed Denial of Service (DDoS) attacks.
+By analyzing network traffic data, the system identifies malicious activities, providing a foundation for future mitigation strategies.
 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)